wikimedia/composer-merge-plugin/README.md

 made by earlier files.
 Files are loaded in the order specified by the `include` setting with globbed files being processed in alphabetical order.

+### skip

+By default, Composer's conflict resolution engine is used to determine which version of a package should be installed when multiple files specify the same package.
+A `"skip": true` setting can be provided to change to a "skip" resolution strategy.
+In this mode, duplicate package declarations found in merged files will be ignored, and the root file will take precedence.

 ### merge-dev